 That’s because nearly 45 million Americans move each year, and for many their mail is undeliverable because of incorrect addresses.
 Yipes!

 Use services such as the National Change of Address (NCOA) at least once a year to keep up with current home addresses.
 This can save you a significant amount money as addresses change frequently due to moves, divorces and deaths.
 There’s a new tool called TrueNCOA that will process any file for $20 using the NCOA records of the US Postal Service.
 They’ll also do address verification and eliminate duplicates — all for the single fee.

-Review your next planned message and reframe using the 4-step formula:
+Review your next planned message and reframe using the 4-step message formula outlined above:

 Consider what good news you might share.
 Also consider adding information about CARES Act tax benefits to your donation landing page.